Kenyan cycling develops with Asian photographer's focus

 "We are climbing specialists but all these things take a generation.
 Everybody looks at Kenyan marathon runners and people think (they) just jumped out of their mother's wombs and did the marathon - they didn't.

-"The first generation of runners were doing 800 meters so we have to start a bit shorter, less ambitious but just do a large amount of quality work in Kenya.
+"The first generation of runners were doing 800 metres so we have to start a bit shorter, less ambitious but just do a large amount of quality work in Kenya.

 "If you think of the running equivalent of the Tour de France or the Giro d'Italia or the Olympic road race or whatever the Kenyan has done it and won it.